-The Rob Roy Way crosses the southern Highlands of Scotland taking in some of the most beautiful countryside in the UK.
-The trail retraces many of the places central to the life the famous outlaw Rob Roy, known as the Scottish Robin Hood.
+The Rob Roy Way crosses Scotland’s southern Highlands taking in some of the most beautiful countrysides in the UK.
+The trail retraces many of the places central to the famous outlaw Rob Roy, known as the Scottish Robin Hood.

-Starting in Drymen on the West Highland Way near Loch Lomond, the trail weaves for 77 miles through forests and hillside passes, alongside rivers and lochs while meandering through a variety of large and small settlements until reaching the Highland Perthshire town of Pitlochry.
-The mountainous Scottish Highlands provide a wonderful backdrop along the entire route, making this one of Scotland’s most beautiful long distance walks.
+Starting in Drymen on the West Highland Way near Loch Lomond, the trail weaves for 77 miles through forests and hillside passes, alongside rivers and lochs while meandering through various large and small settlements until reaching the Highland Perthshire town of Pitlochry.
+The mountainous Scottish Highlands provide a wonderful backdrop along the entire route, making this one of Scotland’s most beautiful long-distance walks.

 Day 1: Arrive Drymen

 Today you arrive in the market town of Drymen, located on the West Highland Way and nestled below Conic Hill in the Loch Lomond and Trossachs National Park.
 It is easily reachable from Glasgow by bus.
 We strongly recommend that you book an extra night in Drymen before the holiday to have time to explore its surroundings.

 - Accommodation: Kip in the Kirk B&B or similar in Drymen